 Be Our Guest Restaurant Review Summary

-Overall I think that Be Our Guest is a wonderful Disney dining experience.
-The setting is highly themed and immersive.
+The setting at Be Our Guest restaurant is highly themed and immersive.
 You’ll really feel like you are part of the Beauty & The Beast story when you dine there.

 Hammad